gienyne/Industrial_edge_gateway/docs/architekture/Gateway_Connectors.md

 ## Connector Configuration

+Connectors may require configuration specific to their source system.

-Each connector has its own configuration structure and, through it, its own device identity.
-Connector-specific configuration — including the `deviceId` — is not stored in the global `Configuration` object, because the gateway may handle multiple source devices.
+Connector-specific configuration is kept separate from the global `Configuration` object because the gateway may handle multiple source devices and different source technologies.

+The global `Configuration` contains gateway-wide settings such as MQTT, Sparkplug and runtime parameters.

+A connector-specific configuration contains only parameters required by that connector and its source.

 For example: